Deploy a multi project solution from GitHub with Azure Deployments

 Value: [Path to .csproj file]

-You can then set this PROJECT app setting on any of your other Azure Web Apps to deploy other projects within the same repository.
+Then, you can set this PROJECT app setting on any of your other Azure Web Apps to deploy other projects within the same repository.

-You can also create .deployment files into the root of your repository to achieve similar behaviour, but this only allows for one site to be set and also requires configuration to be added into source control, so for me the former is preferable.
+You can also create .deployment files in the root of your repository to achieve similar behaviour.
+However, this only allows for one site to be set and requires configuration to be added to source control, so the former is preferable for me.

 Further reading https://github.com/projectkudu/kudu/wiki/Customizing-deployments